Play to win: The competitive search landscape of gaming

-In the UK, gaming is the only category to exceed finance in the steepness of cost-per-click cost differential across first page ad positions.
+In the UK, search landscape of gaming is the only category to exceed finance in the steepness of cost-per-click cost differential across first page ad positions.
 Advertisers in gaming can expect to pay twice that of advertisers in finance for a position 1 ad placement.

 Mobile: Average CPC per ad position

 On mobile devices, finance and gaming exhibit a strong indication that a larger CPC bid will be necessary to influence a top four ad position.
 However these visualizations further illustrate how ‘top heavy’ these categories are.
 It shows us that advertisers in gaming who are seeking top-of-page search prominence need to pay even greater proportionate ad spend to win a top four result.

 It’s well established that gaming in the UK has the highest cost-per-click categories, however these visualizations further illustrate how ‘top heavy’ these categories are.
 It shows us that advertisers in these categories who are seeking top-of-page search prominence need to pay even greater proportionate ad spend to win a top four result.
 For more insights, read our report.